grochlitzzz/CSS_Eleicoes/README.md

 - Gather data from Twitter
 - Compute the toxicity of each tweet
 - Calculate average toxicity score for each state
-- Compare score against elecions results/abstention
+- Compare score against elections results/abstention

 ## File System